awsdocs/aws-lambda-developer-guide/doc_source/with-ddb.md

 }
 ```

+**Note**
+If the `batchItemFailures` array contains multiple items, Lambda uses the record with the lowest sequence number as the checkpoint\.
+Lambda then retries all records starting from that checkpoint\.

 ### Success and failure conditions<a name="streams-batchfailurereporting-conditions"></a>

 Lambda treats a batch as a complete success if you return any of the following: